ClipFinance/strategy-router/docs/StrategyRouter.md

 function allocateToStrategies() external
 ```

-Deposit money collected in the batching into strategies.
+Deposit money collected in the batch into strategies.
 Can be called when &#x60;cycleDuration&#x60; seconds has been passed or
         batch has reached &#x60;minUsdPerCycle&#x60; amount of coins.